troystribling/BlueCap/Documentation/CentralManager.md

 public func write<T:RawArrayPairDeserializable>(value:T, timeout: Double = Double.infinity, type: CBCharacteristicWriteType = .WithResponse) -> Future<Characteristic>
 ```

-Each of the `write` methods take similar input parameters with only variation in the type and return a [SimpleFutures](https://github.com/troystribling/SimpleFutures) `Future<Characteristic>` yielding the `Characteristic`,
+Each of the `write` methods input parameters with only variation in the type and return a [SimpleFutures](https://github.com/troystribling/SimpleFutures) `Future<Characteristic>` yielding the `Characteristic`,

 <table>
 	<tr>